About Oregon APSE

 cj-photo

 CJ has supported people in many capacities for over 30 years.
 She is passionate about providing employment information, so people can live and work based on their skills, strengths, and gifts.
-She currently works at Vocational Rehabilitation, as a Pre-Employment Transition Services Program Coordinator.
+She currently works at Vocational Rehabilitation, as a Youth Services Coordinator.
 She is a Certified Employment Support Professional (CESP) and a Person-Centered Thinking Mentor Trainer, credentialed through The Learning Community for Person Centered Practices.
 She has been a Personal Futures Plan facilitator since 1996, and also facilitates other person-centered plans such as Essential Lifestyle Plans (ELP), PATH and MAP.
 One of her favorite excerpts is: Our jobs should help us take the vacations that help us live a full life.
-She loves to cook, bake, go backpacking, hiking, and seeing live music.
-CJ is currently the Oregon APSE Chapter President and newsletter, The Focus, publisher.
+She loves to cook, bake, go backpacking, hike, and see live music.

 Liz Fox, Secretary